montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 ## Edit Components, Code, and More

 When you develop applications in Montage Studio, you use the component editor, text editor, and package manager.
-Editors are associated with resource types, and as you select resources in the project explorer, the resource is opened in the appropriate editor, in a tab, in the editor area.
+Editors are associated with resource types; as you select resources in the project explorer, the resource is opened in the appropriate editor, in a tab, in the editor area.
 For example, when you select a user interface component (.reel directory) in the project explorer, Montage Studio opens it in the component editor; select a component's HTML, CSS, or JavaScript file, and Montage Studio opens the file in the built-in text editor; select package.json, and Montage Studio opens the file in the package manager.

 When building an application in Montage Studio, you will use the following editors: